indigo-dc/indigo-datacloud-releases/indigo1/orchestrator1.md

 <a id="id3"></a>
 #### List of RfCs

 * See [CHANGELOG](New product.
-The changelog can be found at https://github.com/indigo-dc/orchestrator/blob/v1.0.0-FINAL/CHANGELOG.md) for a complete list
+The changelog can be found at https://github.com/indigo-dc/orchestrator/blob/v1.0.0-FINAL/CHANGELOG.md) for a complete list of solved issues

 <a id="id4"></a>
 ### Deployment Notes